Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

-The inferred masses for the DM subhalos in the Cand category are given in \cref{table:CandidateSLACS}.
-All masses are above $10^{8.5}$\,\,M$_{\rm \odot}$ within $3\sigma$ confidence intervals, which can feasibly be detected in our HST data.
-The detection of $3$ - $4$ DM subhalos between masses of $10^{8.5}$\,\,M$_{\rm \odot}$ to $10^{10}$\,\,M$_{\rm \odot}$, and $3$ - $4$ between $10^{10}$\,\,M$_{\rm \odot}$ and $10^{12}$\,\,M$_{\rm \odot}$ does not clearly exceed the expected number of detections for a CDM Universe \citep{Amorisco2022, He2022b, Despali2022}, like we saw in \cref{DMExpect} when there were many false positives in our initial analysis.
-Sensitivity mapping using more complex mass models will be necessary to determine if our results are consistent with CDM (or a warmer DM model).

-\textbf{Fitting a more complex mass model, which better captures the lens's true mass distribution, may therefore make DM subhalos detectable which are not detectable when fitting a simpler lens mass model}.
-Future work will test this hypothesis by applying the potential corrections described in \cref{Genuine} to the Cand lenses.
-This will either lead to the detection of new DM subhalos, or illuminate unexpected systematics in the lens modeling.
+This is a plausible interpretation of the results for the lenses SLACS0029-0055 and SLACS1029+0420, where a PL mass model did not favour a DM subhalo but the decomposed mass model did, with values of $\Delta \mathrm{ln}\,\mathcal{Z}^{Final} = 23.69$ and $\Delta \mathrm{ln}\,\mathcal{Z}^{Final} = 10.57$ respectively.
+However, we cannot be certain that the linking of light to mass in the decomposed mass model is a robust assumption.
+The decomposed mass model could be creating a false positive due to some form of missing complexity, in a similar fashion seen for the four lenses discussed above. \textbf{Fitting a decomposed mass model, which better captures the lens's true mass distribution, may therefore make DM subhalos detectable which are not detectable when fitting other lens mass models}.
+Future work will test this hypothesis by applying the potential corrections described in \cref{Genuine} to these two lenses.